 …We have to… or everything will be gone.”

-Chris, thank you for taking the chance in speaking with us today, your words do matter, and we are all taking them to heart.
+Chris, thank you for taking the chance in speaking with us today.
+You’re words do matter, and we are all taking them to heart.

 I’m sure our paths, or should I say, our sneakers, will pass again my friend.